 The two recently published studies, each using data from large household surveys in two different areas of KwaZulu-Natal.
-Migrations and relationships of disparate ages have been identified as factors that lead to HIV epidemic in southern Africa, but these analyzes were sophisticated in detail in order to clarify and reinforce the evidence of how these factors act.
+Migrations and disparate-age relationships have already been identified as factors driving the HIV epidemic in southern Africa, but these analyzes have been thoroughly sophisticated in order to clarify and reinforce evidence of how these factors act.

 Age intervals between sexual partners - study

-A total of 9812 individuals participated in the study, of which 3969 were seropositive for HIV.
-Of these, 1589 had a viral load over 1000 copies / ml and provided blood samples that were successfully sequenced for phylogenetic analysis.
+A total of 9812 individuals participated in the study, of which 3969 were HIV-positive.
+Of these, 1589 had a viral load with more than 1000 copies / ml and provided blood samples that were sequenced successfully for phylogenetic analysis.

-Four hundred and sixty-nine of these samples were grouped in 202 transmission groups, of which ninety subgroups included at least one woman and one man.
-These groups were then analyzed ninety with an even greater depth.
+Four hundred and sixty-nine of these samples were pooled into 202 transmission groups, of which ninety subgroups included at least one woman and one man.
+These ninety groups were then analyzed at even greater depth.

 Age intervals between sexual partners - the main conclusions

 Ninety groupings were possible 188 pairings between men and women.
-A comparison of all possible pairs on age and sex categories identified two particular patterns.
+A comparison of all possible pairs in age and sex categories identified two particular patterns.

-First, twenty percent of pairings were men between the ages 25 40 years and females aged 15-25.
-Second, thirty-one percent pairings were men and women who were both aged 25-40.
+First, twenty percent of the pairings were between men aged 25 to 40 years and women aged 15-25.
+Second, thirty-one percent of pairings were between men and women who were both aged between 25-40.

 In other words, men aged 25-40 are the main source of HIV _contração_ in adolescents and young women.